-Visit epilepsysociety.org.uk/ photosensitive-epilepsy
+Visit epilepsysociety.org.uk/photosensitive-epilepsy Visit epilepsysociety.org.uk/seizure-triggers

 Will epilepsy affect my life?

 Developing epilepsy may affect you in different ways.
 Some people may feel relieved to be given a name and treatment for their condition.